RISHIT-ANAND/ISTE-HACKTOBER-21_THE-ALGO-COMPANION/CP RAGE/DYNAMIC PROGRAMMING/README.md

 > If you are given a problem, which can be broken down into smaller sub-problems, and these smaller subproblems can still be broken into smaller ones - and if you manage to find out that there are some overlapping subproblems, then you've encountered a DP problem

-The intuition behind dynamic programming is that we trade space for time, i.e. to say that instead of calculating all the states taking a lot of time but no space, we take up space to store the results of all the sub-problems to save time later.
+🎯The intuition behind dynamic programming is that we trade space for time, i.e. to say that instead of calculating all the states taking a lot of time but no space, we take up space to store the results of all the sub-problems to save time later.

 <hr>